Moons of Saturn

-The remaining 250, with mean diameters ranging from 2 to 213 km, orbit much farther from Saturn.
-They are irregular satellites, having high orbital inclinations and eccentricities mixed between prograde and retrograde.
+The remaining 268 moons, with mean diameters ranging from 2 to 213 km, orbit much farther from Saturn.
+They are irregular satellites, which have high orbital inclinations and eccentricities mixed between prograde and retrograde.
 These moons are probably captured minor planets, or fragments from the collisional breakup of such bodies after they were captured, creating collisional families.
 The irregular satellites are classified by their orbital characteristics into the prograde Inuit and Gallic groups and the large retrograde Norse group, and their names are chosen from the corresponding mythologies (with the Gallic group corresponding to Celtic mythology).
-As of March 2025, 210 of these are unnamed (plus the designated B-ring moonlet S/2009 S 1).
 Phoebe, the largest irregular Saturnian moon, is the sole exception to this naming system; it is part of the Norse group but named for a Greek Titaness.
+As of April 2026, 228 of Saturn's irregular moons are unnamed.

-The rings of Saturn are made up of objects ranging in size from microscopic to moonlets hundreds of meters across, each in its own orbit around Saturn.
+The rings of Saturn are made of objects ranging in size from microscopic to moonlets hundreds of meters across, each in its own orbit around Saturn.
 The number of moons given above does not include these moonlets, nor hundreds of possible kilometer-sized distant moons that have been observed on single occasions.
 Thus an absolute number of Saturnian moons cannot be given, because there is no consensus on a boundary between the countless small unnamed objects that form Saturn's ring system and the larger objects that have been named as moons.
 Over 150 moonlets embedded in the rings have been detected by the disturbance they create in the surrounding ring material, though this is thought to be only a small sample of the total population of such objects.